OpenCTI-Platform/docs/docs/administration/users.md

 # Service Account

-Service Account aims adminstrators to create technical users.
+Service Account aims administrators to create technical users.
 Service accounts do not have any password which therefore prevent them from logging in via UI.

 ## Create a Service Account
 It is possible to create `Service accounts`.
 These accounts are specifically designed for technical users, such as connectors.